meraki-analytics/cassiopeia/README.md

 ```

 # Django web Framework
-There is an integration of cassiopeia to the popular python web framework Django made by Mori(Paaksing), this integration is aimed to fix most issues/conflicts related to co-ocurrence of cassiopeia and Django.
+There is an integration of Cassiopeia to the popular python web framework Django made by Mori(Paaksing), this integration is aimed to fix most issues/conflicts related to co-ocurrence of Cassiopeia and Django.
 In this integration will give you better tools for building your Django/DRF based app, you will have the ability to use any production tested cache backends that Django's cache framework supports.

 **_New in v2.0:_** A new datastore called `Omnistone` is introduced in response to issue #1 of this repo, this is a refined version of `Cache` that automatically deletes expired objects when `MAX_ENTRIES` is hit, then culls the datastore according to the `CULL_FRECUENCY` given.
 The culling strategy used is the same as Django Cache Framework, which is LRU culling (Least Recently Used).